systemdemo/workshop/workshop/SYSTEMD_101/dependencies.md

 ## Ordering

 You can order units in 2 ways: with `Before=` or `After=`.
-Let's say we have a u1.service with `Before=u2.service`.
-This tells systemd that when we are starting u1.service and u2.service at the same time, we order u1 before u2.
-We can also do this the other way with `After=` if we have a u2.service with `After=u1.service`.
+Let's say we have a dinosaur.service with `Before=human.service`.
+This tells systemd that when we are starting dinosaur.service and human.service at the same time, we order dinosaur.service before human.service.
+We can also do this the other way with `After=` if we have a human.service with `After=dinosaur.service`.

 Let's try it out.
-We provided 2 units: dinosaur.service and human.service.
+We provided dinosaur.service and human.service.
 These are the contents:

 ```
 [~] systemctl cat dinosaur.service